 “Is This the Indian You Had in Mind?
 The Reception of Thomas King.”
 Co-authored with Renée Hulan.”
 Thomas King: Works and Impact.
 Ed.
 Eva Gruber.
 European Studies of North American Literatures series.
 Rochester, N.Y.: Camden House, 2012.

 “The Reception of Indigenous Life Stories: The Case of The Days of Augusta.”
 SAIL (Studies in American Indian Literature).
 22.3 (2010): 45-71.

 My teaching and research focus on mid-to-late 20th-century and contemporary Canadian literature.
 I have particular interests in postcolonial approaches to Canadian literary studies, Auto/biography Studies and the analysis of diverse kinds of life writing texts (including digital and graphic), and First Nations and Metis literatures in all genres.
 Recently I have been researching and writing about my own family's life stories, which include experiences of being expelled from East Germany in 1945.
-My new co-edited (with Candida Rifkind) book Canadian Graphic: Picturing Life Narratives, will be published by Wilfrid Laurier University Press in summer 2015.
+My co-edited (with Candida Rifkind) book Canadian Graphic: Picturing Life Narratives, was published by Wilfrid Laurier University Press in 2016.
 Much of my scholarship is collaborative.
-Teaching is a passion.